 You like to Delete or remove all data from your Android Phone to reset, first save safely all your data to protect first.
 If you have decided to sell your old phone then it is very important to keep all of your personal data safe.
 You can do this by deleting the personal content on the device.
-Now, while you know the entire procedure on how to permanently delete all the data on iPhone devices, in this post we will explain how to permanently delete data on Android phone.
+Now, while you know the entire procedure on how to permanently delete all the data on iPhone devices, in this post we will explain how to permanently delete data on Android phones.

 Remember that the instructions which we will be giving may vary and will depend on which Android version and model you have.
-Most of the settings are not that different in the majority of Android versions, and there can be change of names in the settings and menus, however the general instructions should apply and will do the job for all the Android devices.
+Most of the settings are not that different in the majority of Android versions, and there can be a change of names in the settings and menus, however, the general instructions should apply and will do the job for all the Android devices.

 How to Save Data on MicroSD Card